The Unified Namespace (UNS) in Manufacturing

 2. Monitoring and analyzing current processes (e.g. through the implementation of condition monitoring)

-3. as well as the prediction of future business processes (e.g. by predicting machine failures with the help of predictive maintenance).
+3. the prediction of future business processes (e.g. by predicting machine failures).

 Although the effective use of data is crucial to remaining competitive, the industry has not yet managed to achieve a breakthrough.
 In addition to general challenges such as data silos, data quality and data security, the following two specific problems exist within the manufacturing industry.